The truth about driving people around London for very little reward

 When my man gets in, I ask him to sign a form confirming my waiting time, because this job’s on account and I won’t get any money otherwise.
 Then I engage first gear and he’s off again with the phone calls.

 On the North Circular, he decides against going back to work and asks me to take him to Golders Green, where he stops to buy cakes before directing me to his home.
 Finally, at 5.50pm, I ask him to sign my form again.
 He does, and I thank him, but this is not reciprocated.
 “No worries,” he says, and jumps out.

 He leaves no tip.

-According to Transport for London (TFL), which as part of the Greater London Authority oversees all aspects of the capital’s transport system, there are 40,000 minicabs in London, accounting for approximately 70m paid journeys a year.
-To and from funerals as well as weddings, hospitals, restaurants, offices, theatres and Christmas parties.
+According to Transport for London (TFL), there are 40,000 minicabs in London, accounting for approximately 70m paid journeys a year – to and from funerals, as well as weddings, hospitals, restaurants, offices, theatres and Christmas parties.

 Anything, in fact, for which Londoners or visitors to London need transport from door to door.